 - The Acute Phase.

-She may feel shock, confusion and denial, in which she doesn't fully acknowledge what's happened, or downplay the experience.
+- They may feel shock, confusion and denial, in which they don't fully acknowledge what's happened, or downplay the experience.
 Physical symptoms may include disturbances in eating and sleeping, infections, stomachaches, headaches, fatigue and sleeplessness, or soreness and bruising following the assault.

 - The Reorganization Phase.

-- The Reorganization Phase comes next as she starts to resolve and integrate the sexual assault into her life.
-It's important for her to seek help so that she can resolve issues, such as lifestyle changes that might not be in her best interest, nightmares, phobias, fears and lingering physical issues.
-In addition, she may develop something known as "all or nothing" thinking, such as thinking all men are bad or that she's irreparably damaged.
+- The Reorganization Phase comes next as the victim starts to resolve and integrate the sexual assault into their life.
+It's important for them to seek help to resolve issues, such as lifestyle changes that might not be in their best interest, nightmares, phobias, fears and lingering physical issues.
+In addition, they may develop something known as "all or nothing" thinking, they are irreparably damaged.

-- Seeking help, particularly for a crime as intimate and intrusive as sexual assault, can seem overwhelming; however, there are many compassionate and skilled therapists and victim service professionals eager to help women through recovery.
+- Seeking help, particularly for a crime as intimate and intrusive as sexual assault, can seem overwhelming; however, there are many compassionate and skilled therapists and victim service professionals eager to help people through recovery.
 In addition, support groups for survivors and partners can prove invaluable during recovery.
-When a woman is able to recognize her own needs in terms of recovery, it can be helpful for building confidence.
+When a person is able to recognize their own needs in terms of recovery, it can be helpful for building confidence.

 - The Emotional Impact

 - Sex offenders often leave their victims with far worse emotional scars than physical, and the grief that the perpetrator visits on the marriage and family can reach proportions that may seem unthinkable.
-The intimacy that was once so comforting and special between a woman and her partner may have changed.
+The intimacy that was once so comforting and special between partners may have changed.
 Distance and a feeling of isolation, as if both partners are suffering separately, are not uncommon.

 - Many partners feel the need to do something and take action, and this is the time that the victim of a traumatic crime can expect to be comforted with unconditional love and support.